Assessments

 Written report

-A thoughtful summary of cognitive and academic findings, with insights to help build a clearer understanding of learning needs.
+A clear and accessible summary of cognitive and academic findings, offering meaningful insight into learning needs.

 Recommendations